Florrie: Musical style

 In an interview with Ponystep, Florrie described her style as "a big mixture: Kind of a sixties, organic feel merged with modern pop beats and electronics".
 She also told Metro, "I grew up listening to my dad's Beatles records but I love electronic music, I like doing upbeat stuff to make people dance."
 The Guardian writer Paul Lester said about Florrie that "she completely bypasses the sweaty authenticity of groaning determination for a slicker, brighter sort of pop desire.
 This comes across in her music.
 It's breezy".
 Time magazine wrote in 2014 that "Her brand of pop music is playful, propulsive, and built around rhythm, bearing the influence of her work as a session drummer for the songwriting/production squad Xenomania".

 Personal life

-After the release of her fourth EP, Sirens, Florrie met and began dating George Ezra with whom she was romantically involved with for three years, until it was reported that they split up in early 2020.
+After the release of her fourth EP, Sirens, Florrie met and began dating George Ezra with whom she was romantically involved for three years, until it was reported that they split up in early 2020.
+Arnold lived in Los Angeles briefly during the release and touring period of her debut album.
+She moved back to the UK in spring 2025.
+As of summer 2025, she lives between London, Brighton, and Bristol.